 (1610 - 1680, 1692 - 1846), Santa Fe

 Originally named La Villa Real de la Santa Fe de San Francisco.
 Built to protect the Mission de San Miguel (built from 1610-1625).
 The chapel of the mission was fortified in 1710.
 The fortified complex was abandoned by the Spanish and occupied by Pueblo Indians during the Pueblo Revolt in 1680.
 Recaptured by Spain in 1692.
 The presidio was then rebuilt and named Presidio de Exaltación de la Cruz del Nuevo México (aka Presidio of New Mexico).
 Also known as El Real Presidio de Nuestra Señora de los Remedios y la Exaltación de la Santa Cruz.
-The Palace of Governors is located at the heart of the old presidio complex.
+The Palace of Governors is located at the heart of the old presidio complex, now the Santa Fe Plaza.
 Fortified barracks were north of the Palace.
 The Plaza de Armas outside the Palace later became part of Fort Marcy (see below).
 The San Miguel Mission still stands.

 (1846 - 1867, 1875 - 1894), Santa Fe